 Genetic factors do play a role in obesity but you can generally prevent obesity with a healthy diet and regular exercise.

 Recommendations for a healthy diet change periodically as research evolves—and fads come and go.
-Current dietary recommendations from the Department of Agriculture can be found at ChooseMyPlate.gov.
+Current dietary recommendations from the Department of Agriculture can be found at ChooseMyPlate.gov and from the US Department of Agriculture and US Department of Health and Human Services at: Dietary guidelines for Americans 2015-2020.

 Consult your doctor or a dietitian about an appropriate number of calories for you to eat each day.
 Ask for ideas that will help you maintain a healthy weight or lose weight if necessary.